VastoLorde95/CFStat/README.md

 # CFStat
-A web scraping tool that allows you to perform statistical analysis of your performance on Codeforces
+A Python module that allows you to perform statistical analysis of your performance on Codeforces.
+The module provides three main functions:

+1. `compareUsers`: Returns a list of all problems that have been solved by you but not by another user
+2. `getSubmissions`: Returns a list of all your submissions over a specific number of pages.
+3. `getWeeklyStatistics` : Tabulates all your submission statistics for each week - reports your acceptance rate, what errors were committed etc

 Requirements:
 1. Python 2.7.x
 2. Beautiful Soup
 3. requests